Gauge invariance of quantum electrodynamics of multi-electron atoms

 The Coulomb-Breit static potential can be derived using the Coulomb gauge \cite{Breit1929}:

-where $\mathbf{n} = \mathbf{r}/r$. $V_{\mathrm{CB}}(\mathbf{r})$ is exact to order $1/c^2$; the retardation correction appears in order $ 1/c^4 $.
+where $\mathbf{n} = \mathbf{r}/r$. $V_{\mathrm{CB}}(\mathbf{r})$ is exact to order $v^2/c^2$; the retardation correction appears in order $ v^4/c^4 $.

 These potentials are used to construct initial approximations in various problems of atomic physics.
-The gauge-dependence of the results can be estimated, e.g., by comparing contributions of the magnetostatic interaction energy to the double-electron ionization potentials (DEIPs).
-For noble gas atoms, the difference ranges from 0.02 eV in the $ K $ shell of a neon atom to 56 eV in the $K$ shell of a ruthenium atom \cite{Niskanen2011}.
-In many applications, the accuracy of tens of electronvolts is insufficient.
-In neutrinoless double-electron capture, electron shells' excitation energy should be determined with an accuracy of 10 eV or better.
-Such high accuracy is needed to match the high precision of Penning traps in measuring atomic mass differences \cite{Blaum2006,74Se2} and the natural widths of excited electron shells \cite{Campbell2001}.
+The gauge dependence of the results can be estimated, e.g., by comparing the contributions of the magnetostatic interaction energy to the two-electron ionization potentials (DEIPs).
+For noble gas atoms, the difference ranges from 0.02 eV in the $K$ shell of the neon atom to 56 eV in the $K$ shell of the ruthenium atom \cite{Niskanen2011}.
+In many applications, the accuracy of tens of electron volts is obviously insufficient.
+In order to identify the resonant enhancement in a neutrinoless double-electron capture, the excitation energy of the electron shells should be determined with an accuracy of 10 eV or higher \cite{Krivoruchenko2011}.
+Such high accuracy is necessary to match the high accuracy of the Penning traps when measuring the atomic mass differences \cite{Blaum2006,74Se2}, as well as the natural widths of the excited electron shells \cite{Campbell2001}.